-This US school opened in 2017 to offer an American curriculum with a strong focus on innovation and technology – and long-term plans to become an all-through school that has a graduating path leading to the IBDP and American High School Diploma.
+This US school opened in 2017 to offer an American curriculum with a strong focus on innovation and technology – it is an all-through school that has a graduating path leading to the IBDP and American High School Diploma.

-Located in Ho Man Tin, Kowloon, this independent school is open for kindergarten through to Grade 8 students only for the 2018-2019 academic year, and it will introduce Grades 9 through to 12 in future years.
-All teaching and learning is based on the challenging American Education Reaches Out (AERO) and Common Core Plus standards, both popular US frameworks for curriculum consistency across grades K - 12.
+Located in Ho Man Tin, Kowloon, this independent school is open for Kindergarten through to Grade 12 students.
+All teaching and learning is based on the challenging American Education Reaches Out (AERO) and Common Core Plus standards, both popular US frameworks for curriculum consistency across grades K – 12; this is blended with an inquiry-based approach.
 Students will eventually have the choice of graduating with the International Baccalaureate Diploma (IBDP) or a High School Diploma , or both.
-Stamford has applied to the International Baccalaureate for programme candidacy, and the curriculum has yet to be confirmed.
+Stamford is fully authorised to offer the International Baccalaureate Diploma Programme.

 Stamford is part of the international Cognita group of schools, which has headquarters in the UK and educates 40,000 pupils in 70 schools worldwide.
 It opened in September 2017 with Malcolm Kay at the helm.
-As the founding superintendent of SAIS in Singapore, Kay has the experience of working within South East Asia and also has a background in schools offering both IB and US programmes.
-He is working alongside head of school Karrie Dietz, who also comes from SAIS, and a team of predominantly American teachers.
+As the founding superintendent of SAIS in Singapore, Kay has the experience of working within South East Asia, and also has a background in schools offering both IB and US programmes.

 Read our Experience tour of the school here.

 Whereas Stamford’s sister school in Singapore is an all-through IB school, this Hong Kong export is very much an American institution.
-Students from kindergarten to Grade 7 (five to 13 years) follow a curriculum that’s based on the American Education Reaches Out (AERO) and Common Core Plus frameworks, which means that we can expect a strong focus on the arts, language, maths, science, PE and social studies.
+Students from Kindergarten to Grade 10 (5 to 13 years) follow a curriculum that’s based on the American Education Reaches Out (AERO) and Common Core Plus frameworks, which means that we can expect a strong focus on the arts, language, maths, science, PE, and social studies.
 Students’ progress is tracked by US-led Measures of Academic Progress (MAP) assessments twice a year in maths and reading; Grades 3 and above are also assessed in science.

 One of Stamford’s traits is its focus on building literacy skills from a young age, and all primary years’ students undergo regular in-class reading assessments through the Fountas & Pinnell Benchmark Assessment System (BAS) – another popular system in America.
 The school encourages a love of reading by including a library of books in core subjects inside every classroom.

-Stamford has two daily language programmes and all students have the choice of learning Mandarin or Spanish.
+Stamford has two daily language programmes, and all students have the choice of learning Mandarin or Spanish.
 The performing arts also play a key role in the SAIS curriculum, which is based on the Massachusetts Arts Curriculum.
-As well as music lessons, there are plans to set up choral, string, orchestral and rock ensembles within the school, and host three full-scale theatre productions annually.
-In addition to PE and athletics classes, the timetable features a strong social programme based on the Second Step methodology that looks at issues such as bullying and promotes skills for learning.
+As well as music lessons, there are plans to set up choral, string, orchestral, and rock ensembles within the school, and host three full-scale theatre productions annually.
+In addition to PE and athletics classes, the timetable features a strong social programme based on the Second Step methodology, which looks at issues such as bullying and promotes skills for learning.